pulipulichen/Docker-PDF-Split/README.md

 - Docker and docker-compose: https://docs.docker.com/compose/install/
 - Node.js: https://nodejs.org/en/download/

-# How to use
+# Split PDF via Annotations

-1. Prepare `data/config.csv` and `data/input.pdf`.
-You can find examples in `data/demo`.
-Please setup each filename and page range you want to split from `input.pdf` in `config.csv`.
+1. Add **free text** annotations which are started with "|" in the PDF.
+You can use PDF-XChange Editor to add annotations: https://www.tracker-software.com/product/pdf-xchange-editor
-2. Excute `npm run d1.start`.
+2. Put the PDF to `input` folder.
-3. Get output files in `data/output` .
+3. Execute `npm run d1.split-annots`.